brians242/brians242/README.md

 I'm currently working on a new discord bot!

+## Languages
-I'm mainly learning C++, Lua, and JavaScript at the moment; I'm proficient in Python and Java.
+- I'm mainly learning C++, Lua, and JavaScript at the moment
+- I'm proficient in Python and Java.

 <!--